Heroin: Addiction and Treatment

 Heroin users come from all walks of life, all ethnicities, and all ages.

-Aggressive marketing from drug dealers has made purer forms of heroin readily available in attempt to hook new customers.
+Aggressive marketing from drug dealers has made purer forms of heroin readily available in an attempt to hook new customers.
 Rising purity levels are especially dangerous because they can cause unexpected overdoses and the rapid onset of addiction.

 Many young people are introduced to heroin by their peers – usually acquaintances, friends, and siblings.
 People often try drugs like heroin because of peer pressure.
 They may think it’s cool because heroin has been glamorized in the entertainment and fashion industries.
 They may not be aware of the dangers of using heroin, especially the threat of addiction and overdose.